 Signs of nitrates in well water

 Nitrate cannot be detected in water by smell, sight, or taste.
-Healthy adults oftentimes do not experience side effects from nitrate consumption, so testing your water can protect those vulnerable to the adverse side effects of nitrate contamination.
+Healthy adults oftentimes do not experience side effects from nitrate consumption at low levels, so testing your water can protect those vulnerable to the adverse side effects of nitrate contamination.

 Nitrates affect how the blood carries oxygen around the body.
 As a result, nitrate consumption is particularly harmful to young children, pregnant women, and the elderly.
 The symptoms of drinking water with nitrate contamination include: